wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-outlook/includes/5-exercise-commands-dialogs.md

 > [!NOTE]
 >
-> - If the gist contains HTML, the add-in will insert the HTML as-is into the body of the message.
+> - If the gist contains HTML, the add-in inserts the HTML as-is into the body of the message.
 > - If the gist contains Markdown, the add-in will use the [Showdown](https://github.com/showdownjs/showdown) library to convert the Markdown to HTML, and will then insert the resulting HTML into the body of the message.
 > - If the gist contains anything other than HTML or Markdown, the add-in will insert it into the body of the message as a code snippet.